-Week Tasks 6 1.
-Receive letter of appointment of supervision from Industrial Training Coordinator.
-2. Receive Plan Of Tasks from the Company Supervisor.
-9 Receive scanned First Log Book (comprising Week 1 to 8) from the student.
-10 - 11 Assess the First Log Book using Evaluation Form 1A (10%) and email feedback (and not Evaluation Form 1A) to the student.
-17 Receive scanned Second Log Book (comprising Week 9 to 16) from the student.
-18 - 19 Assess the Second Log Book using Evaluation Form 1A (10%) and email feedback (and not Evaluation Form 1A) to the student.
-21 - 24 Visit the student at the respective company and assess the student including the Log Book by using Evaluation Form 1B (20%).
-The marks given for Evaluation Form 1B can be finalised after returning from the visit and the marks should not be released to the student or organisation/company.
-Within two weeks after Receive scanned Evaluation Form 2A (40%) from the Company Supervisor. training ended.
-2. Receive printed Final Report and printed Final Log Book (comprising all the weeks) from the Industrial Training support staff.
-Students will submit these two items to the support staff at the General Office of FCSIT.
-Within two weeks after 1.
-Assess the Final Report and Final Log Book of each student assigned by using Evaluation Form 1C (20%). submission of Final Report.
-2. Submit the five evaluation forms to support staff but keep the Final Report and Final Log Book.
+WEEK TASKS Receive letter of appointment of supervision from Ind Training Coordinator.
+Receive Plan of Tasks in the career portal.
+9 Receive First Logbook (comprising Week 1 to 8) from the student in the career portal.
+10 - 11 Assess the First Logbook using Evaluation Form 1A (10%) in the career portal.
+17 Receive Second Logbook (comprising Week 9 to 16) from the student in the career portal.
+18 - 19 Assess the Second Logbook using Evaluation Form 1A (10%) in the career portal.
+21 - 24 Visit the student at the respective company and assess the student including the Logbook by using Evaluation Form 1B (20%) in the career portal.
+The marks given for Evaluation Form 1B can be finalized after returning from the visit and the marks should not be released to the student or organisation/company.
+Within one weeks after training ended.
+Receive Final Report and Final Logbook in the career portal.
+Within two weeks after submission of Final Report.
+Assess the Final Report and Final Logbook of each student assigned by using Evaluation Form 1C (20%) in the career portal.